Acid Reflux Or Heartburn? These Natural Remedies Might Just Do The Trick

 1. Drinking aloe syrup to prevent heartburn.

 Aloe vera is typically thought of for after-sun relief, but it can also help relieve heartburn.
 The same anti-inflammatory properties that soothe a sunburn can soothe an irritated esophagus and alleviate the symptoms of acid reflux.
 One study found that daily supplementation with aloe syrup reduced the frequency of heartburn in those diagnosed with gastroesophageal reflux disease.
+Beware that aloe can also be used as a laxative.

 2. Chewing gum to alleviate heartburn.